Siebel CRM Licensing

 Compliance Risk:

-Siebel administrators can mistakenly grant access to modules other than those covered by the company’s license, which can lead to potential licensing violations.
+Siebel administrators can inadvertently grant access to modules not covered by the company’s license, potentially leading to licensing violations.

 Example: